"Strong realism mirroring true to life details of bygone days. A testament to the glory of an historical moment."

 Hiking in the Rocky Mountain Alpine

 Without a formal art education her resolve to pursue her artistic ambition was firm and in 2004 she debuted at the Harvest of Arts Show and Sale hosted by the NAIT Campus in Fairview, Alberta.
 The college purchased Charity’s work, “Logger’s Retreat”, a logging horse team and cabin as part of their permanent collection, proving her to be a promising emerging artist.
 It was the just the beginning of an incredible artistic journey that would follow.
 Since that debut her passion has continued to be evident and she has travelled, exhibited and gained recognition from collectors and fellow artists alike.
-She devotes much of her time to working with other artists, sharing ideas and working cooperatively to produce shows and promote the arts in her community.
-Her work contributes to the preservation of historic culture, the wilderness, and rural community life, and her work is now represented in private and public collections internationally.
+While balancing motherhood and family life with art, she devotes much of her time to working with others, sharing ideas and working cooperatively to produce shows and promote the arts.
+Her work contributes to the preservation of historic culture, the wilderness, and rural community life, and is now represented in private and public collections internationally.

 “Painting for me is a portrayal of many aspects of my life and environment, and my works are autobiographical in their content and context.
 While I am primarily a wildlife artist I also find great value in our historical connection to the natural world.
 The modern planet is spinning at 660 miles per hour and we're often caught up in the rush… we need to ground ourselves once in a while for the simple purpose of admiring its beauty as much as for its sustenance.
 In art I embrace each new challenge and idea so I can continue to evolve in my work and understanding of the natural world, and hopefully in doing so I’ll add a little something to the rich tradition of painting.”

 - June 2014 BoldBrush Painting Competition, FAV 15%